 Background

 The Open Modelling Interface standard (more usually referred to as the OpenMI) makes possible run time data exchange between independently developed modelling components.
-It is an enabling technology which facilitates the simulation of process interactions, where the interactions may either lie within or across the traditional boundaries of scientific disciplines.
+OpenMI is an enabling technology which facilitates the simulation of process interactions, where the interactions may either lie within or across the traditional boundaries of scientific disciplines.
 When the components are models, they may be simple or complex, be based on the same or different concepts and come from the same or different suppliers, whether commercial or open source.

 The OpenMI’s development has been co-funded by the European Union through two projects (HarmonIT (EC contract: EVK1-CT-2001-00090) and Open-Life (Grant agreement number LIFE06 ENV/UK/000409) and by the commercial and academic partners of those projects.
 They were managed by the Natural Environment Research Council (UK) with technical leadership coming from DHI (DK), Deltares (NL) and HRWallingford (UK), the last with the assistance of its former subsidiary Wallingford Software (now Innovyse (USA).
 Future development and the OpenMI’s publication as an Open Geospatial Consortium international standard are now the responsibility of the OpenMI Association, which has taken ownership of the IPR of the OpenMI.